 - Copy of the Swiss passport

-You’ll also need to make sure to have some information handy (printed on paper):
+You will also need to make sure to have some information handy (printed on paper):

 - Home Address

 - Civil Center Address.
-This is the address of the civil center at which you are going to get married.
+This is the address of the civic center at which you are going to get married.
 This is the same at which you got your got your certificate of civil state.

 Prepare your application

-Once you get all the documents, you’ll need to submit your application to the Swiss embassy in China.
+Once you get all the documents, you will need to submit your application to the Swiss embassy in China.
 There are not so many of them in China, so you may have to travel a bit.
 Or even a lot depending on where you live.
-Indeed, there are only four Swiss embassies in China: Beijing, Guangzhou, Shanghai and Chengdu.
+Indeed, there are only four Swiss embassies in China: Beijing, Guangzhou, Shanghai, and Chengdu.
 For instance, my wife comes from Shenzhen but she had to go to Guangzhou, the nearest embassy.
 You will have to find the closest embassy from where you live.

 You also need a few copies of official documents: